Language-Research-Technology/corpus-tools-cooee/README.md

 xlro cooee-attachments
 ```

-## manual changes
+## Manual changes

-I (Peter Sefton) ade some changes to the spreadsheet to make bibliographic references work (the original is there as well)
+I (Peter Sefton) made some changes to the spreadsheet to make bibliographic references work (the original is there as well)

 Only one work from Henry Lawson 1900 was referenced (as Lawson, 1900, track)